Passer au contenu principal

 What are the signs that prostate cancer is pressing on the urethra?

-"Sometimes, prostate cancer will grow near the urethra - the tube used to urinate (wee) - and it can change the way that you urinate.
-However, these issues can also be caused by an enlarged prostate or another health problem," says Dr Mahmood.
+Mahmood explains that sometimes prostate cancer will grow near the urethra - the tube used to pee (urinate) - and it can change the way that you pee.
+However, these issues can also be caused by an enlarged prostate or another health issue.

 These signs of prostate cancer can include:

-Needing to wake up more at night to urinate.
+• Needing to wake up more at night to pee.

 What are the signs that prostate cancer has spread?

-"If the cancer grows out of the prostate, it can begin to affect other parts of the body (known as advanced prostate cancer)," says Dr Mahmood.
+Mahmood says: "If the cancer grows out of the prostate, it can begin to affect other parts of the body - known as advanced prostate cancer."

 The signs of advanced prostate cancer can include:

-"Again, these symptoms can be caused by other health problems, but if you notice a combination of these symptoms then you should contact a healthcare professional," cautions Dr Mahmood.
+"Again, these symptoms can be caused by other health issues, but if you notice a combination of these symptoms then you should contact a healthcare professional," cautions Mahmood.

 If your doctor suspects prostate cancer, they may ask you to have a blood test to see if it is more likely.
 This is known as a prostate specific antigen test (PSA test).
 Another possible option is having a prostate biopsy, a procedure where needles are used to take small samples of tissue from your prostate which are then analysed.
 This can also indicate how likely it is for the cancer to spread.
 The biopsy would be done in hospital by a specialist urologist.